top of page

 God

 God, the One who holds all things together, is both strength and tenderness, mystery and communion.
 The Source of all life, God creates and sustains heaven and earth through boundless love (Genesis 1:1-2; Colossians 1:16-17).
-Scripture reveals God as Father and Mother, a Presence who comforts as a mother comforts her child (Isaiah 66:13) and who shepherds with steadfast care (Psalm 23:1-4; John 10:11).
-This Divine Love shapes us in wisdom and compassion, calling us to live in harmony with creation and with one another (Micah 6:8; Matthew 5:9).
+"God" is a title, not a name; in Hebrew it is Elohim, a category of being, the way "human" names a category rather than a person.
+Scripture also gives God a personal name, Yahweh, revealed in relationship rather than declared from a distance.
+Names carry the weight of a relationship, and Yahweh's self-revelation to Israel in their story of bondage and deliverance, and through Israel to the nations, unfolds most clearly in the exodus: the God who hears the cry of the oppressed and moves toward their liberation (Exodus 3:7-8).
+Yahweh means "I am" or "I will be," a name bound to covenant faithfulness rather than to distant power.
+Scripture reveals this God as Father and Mother, a Presence who comforts as a mother comforts her child (Isaiah 66:13) and who shepherds with steadfast care (Psalm 23:1-4).
+Divine Love shapes us in wisdom and compassion, calling us to live in harmony with creation and with one another (Micah 6:8; Matthew 5:9).

 Made in the Image of God